The Best High Teas In Perth This Mother’s Day

 Image credit: Crown | Instagram

 Ditch the classic high tea and trade it in for this decadent four-tiered high cheese tower at the tres chic La Vie Champagne Lounge inside Crown Perth.
-I can attest to this being one of the best ways to dine through an afternoon and if you can finish everything dished up by the talented team, you’ll be one heck of a legend.
-I just about had to roll myself out and was seriously glad it was part of a staycation as a robe and movie in bed were soon calling my name.
+This is absolutely one of the best ways to dine through an afternoon and if you can finish everything dished up by the talented team, you’ll be one heck of a legend.
+If you happen to be treating Mum to a staycation at Crown with robes and a movie, this is an experience that will cement this as one of the best gifts she’s ever received.

 You'll work your way through tiny sweet and savoury fromage-filled bites like baked camembert, brie layered with fine herbs, prosciutto and cream tartlets and cannoli paired with fine cured meats, olives, pickles and spreads—the menu changes on the reg but it’s always good.
 For sweets, it might be a Basque cheesecake or passionfruit crème brûlée.
 All equally delicious options.

-There's multiple drink options available but If it were me, I'd be upping the ante with the champagne tasting flight, with four different types of the good stuff.
+There's multiple drink options available and we highly recommend upping the ante with the champagne tasting flight, with four different types of the good stuff.

 INSIDER INTEL: